 Initiate Migration

 OCCI is a REST API that defines resource types on which HTTP operations (GET, PUT, POST, DELETE) can be invoked.
-Therefore to initiate the migration procedure for a certain VM, one would use the OCCI client to invoke this operation on the corresponding resource of a particular VM identifier specifying the action “migrate”.
+Therefore, to initiate the migration procedure for a certain VM, one would use the OCCI client to invoke this operation on the corresponding resource of a particular VM identifier specifying the action “migrate”.

 POST /compute/12345?action=migrate

-Moreover the parameter “endpoint” must be specified in the body of the request to include the endpoint of the destination site:
+Moreover, the parameter “endpoint” must be specified in the body of the request to include the endpoint of the destination site:

 X-OCCI-Attribute: endpoint = <endpoint_url>